ileckfi/eXpansionPluginPack.github.io/docs/dev/services/script_methods.md

 });
 ```

-This will return either the Trackmania scores or the shootmania scores depending on the game mode.
+This will return either the Trackmania scores or the Shootmania scores depending on the game mode.